petervavro/JS-test/README.md

-# Advanced Javascript Chanllange
+# Code Challenge - JavaScript Array Methods

-The intention of this repository is to present my JavaScript skills.
+The challenge is composed of various tasks, with focus on use of ES6 features, while working with Array object.
+All the solutions presented here are developed by me in order to present my JavaScript skills.

-The challenge is composed of various tasks, which focus on use of ES6 features.The test was developed by [Adrien Bianchi](https://gitlab.com/adrien_ncco).
+*The challenge was developed by [Adrien Bianchi](https://gitlab.com/adrien_ncco).*

 ## Installation